 Your state or regional dental board will also take an exam.
 This will be a clinical exam to evaluate your expertise in the field.

 Once you pass both exams, you’ll become a registered dental hygienist.
 Reaching this stage can take a minimum of 3 years.
-However, this’ll only be possible if you commit to this full-time.
+However, that’ll only be possible if you commit to this full-time.

 Gaining Experience In The Field